christine-zhang1/cs180/proj4/index.md

     </div>
 </div>

+We can see that the blending helps a lot in these images to get rid of the seams!

 In the kitchen mosaic, there is an increase in brightness from the leftmost image to the middle image to the rightmost image.
 This difference in lighting is already there in the original kitchen photos — compare the color of the chairs in the left two images, and the color of the floor tiles in the right two images.
 Some finer details in the living room mosaic and kitchen mosaic are off by a few pixels, but I attribute this to imperfections in my manual labeling of correspondence points as opposed to issues with my warping or blending procedures.
 This is something that we will improve upon in Part B when we automatically choose correspondence points for stitching images together.

 # Project 4B: Feature Matching for Autostitching